 No one likes proofreading.
-It’s boring, it’s the last you want to do before hitting the ‘publish’ button.
+It’s boring, it’s the last thing you want to do before hitting the ‘publish’ button.
 But it’s the last thing you should do.
-It’s still a vitally important component of publishing online content because it speaks volumes about you as a writer.
+Proofreading your online content is still a vitally important component of publishing online content because it speaks volumes about you as a writer.

 You’ve finished writing your blog, or news article for a website, or whatever, ready to lean back in your chair feeling satisfied.
 Maybe even a little smug.
 Because you know it’s a good read.

 You’re about to publish it, ready to lean back even further and light up that big fat cigar (metaphorical or otherwise).
 But wait.
 Have you proofread it?

 You may have skimmed over it, given it a cursory glance.
 But the chances are you haven’t even given it a second’s thought.
 Oh well, publish it anyway.

 And there it is, out there for all to see.
 And while you’re oblivious to the typos, spelling mistakes and grammatical errors in your work, your reader isn’t.

 Unfortunately, proofreading your online content is something that is being by-passed, over-looked and neglected in favour of getting that ‘publish’ button pushed as quickly as possible.